+The training program is taught in English and Vietnamese.
 Teaching methods and forms of assessment are described in the course outline and communicated to students from the first week of the semester.
-The training programme takes place in 4 academic years (8 semesters) with a total of 129 credits.
+The training program takes place in 4 academic years (8 semesters) with a total of 134 credits.
 Each academic year consists of 2 main semesters and one summer semester.
 Each semester, students accumulate from 15 to 21 credits of which, each course from 2 to 3 credits.